Whale Watching in Sydney & Surrounds

 A dedicated whale-watching platform at Iluka Bluff offers outstanding views along the coast.
 Wooli Deep Sea Tours takes visitors out on the water to spot whales and explore the beautiful Solitary Island Marine Park.

 Swimming alongside humpback whales is a once-in-a-lifetime experience and there are just a handful of places across the country where you can do it.
 Jetty Dive in Coffs Harbour runs three- to four-hour tours where guests can don a wetsuit, mask and flippers, and slide into the water alongside a pod of whales.
 The curious creatures often glide right up to the swimmers to take a closer look.

 Combine spectacular ocean views with a bushwalk on the Caves Beach Walk which links Caves Beach and secluded Pinny Beach in the Wallarah National Park.
-Redhead Bluff has views to the ocean and south to Nine Mile Beach.
+Redhead Bluff has views of the ocean and south of Nine Mile Beach.

 NOVA Cruises makes the short trip from Newcastle Harbour to spot whales in the open water.
 For great views from dry land, head to Shepherds Hill Lookout, popular with locals.

 Jervis Bay is halfway along the whales’ 4,000km migration route, and they often stop here to rest and play with newborn calves.
 Jervis Bay Wild will get you close to the action, or head to Penguin Head at Culburra, Caves Beach or the viewing platform in Booderee National Park to watch from the shore.

 Narooma Charters runs whale-watching tours to stunning Montague Island just off the coast and pods of up to 10 are commonly seen.